-Show the first screen of the app, and tell children that you will be hearing a story called The Allen Adventure.
+Show the first screen of the iPad or Android tablet, and tell children that you will be hearing a story called The Allen Adventure.
 Explain that as you read the story there will be things to do and time to talk about the story in the group.

-Show the Talking and Thinking poster and talk through the 'rules' for group discussions, and mention that listening is just as important as talking.
+Show the Talking and Thinking poster and talk through the 'rules' for group discussions and mention that listening is just as important as talking.